IsaacBravo/ClimateVision-Website/content/english/_index.md

   - image: "/images/Logos EU-02.png"
     content: "The ClimateVisions project is co-financed by the European Union and the Bundesministeriums für Bildung und Forschung (BMBF)."

-  - image: "/images/partner-logo.png"
+  #- image: "/images/partner-logo.png"
-    content: "The ClimateVisions project is supported by WWF Germany, Munich Data Science Institute, and the Intergovernmental Panel on Climate Change."
+  #  content: "The ClimateVisions project is supported by WWF Germany, Munich Data Science Institute, and the Intergovernmental Panel on #Climate Change."
 ---